 One point which Mr. Walia said and I am entirely in full agreement with that, is that in our governance structure, there is one major lacuna.
 At the last mile connectivity, I do not think that we have been doing wonderful things.
-You talk to the BDO and try tell him or you talk to a local teacher or a District Education Officer or look at the Block Education Officer and speak to him and say that in your school no work is done.
+You talk to the BDO and try telling him or you talk to a local teacher or a District Education Officer or look at the Block Education Officer and speak to him and say that in your school no work is done.
 He will look at you surprisingly and say, yes Sir, this school is not good.
 It will never come to him or her that something has to be done to improve it.
 Now, there are two methods of doing it.
-One is that use technology to do that.
-This present Government has a lot of faith on technology that by doing geo tagging, by tweeting, by twisting, we can shame the teacher, we can do this, we can do that.
+One is that use technology the teacher, we can do this, and we can do that.
 That may be a good thing to do; I am not saying it is not good.
 So, one is technology that can definitely allow us to handle some of the problems that we feel at the cutting edge level.
 The other is the involvement of the community.
 As a block level government, I do not think you have the kind of wherewithal to go to everybody.
 I can have a competition-based system but then what will happen is, the Inspector will go and ask the ANM worker that look, if you do not show four visits, then your district will go down in the competition.
 So, what you do is that you show four visits.
 So, if you push certain things and try reward the district or try reward the people on the basis of performance in terms of competition, the problem of fudging of the data starts.
 So, the question that I ask, and the question is from the scholars from the civil society, from others, is, why don't we create the index, why don't we report this index, why don't we name and shame the district, if there are atrocities, why don't we write and write and write against it?
 There are people who are there to look into this.
 So, I do not think we have raised enough heat on this.
 We do not have a rational basis.
 A beginning can always be made.
 In Aspirational Districts Programme, we have done this beginning for the district.
-I am sure, other people have also tried, but this time we are trying with much greater vigour.
+I am sure, other people have also tried, but this time we are trying with much greater vigor.
 As a Government spokesman I say that.
 But at the same time, I feel that it is possible to improve the governance with the given resources only if we put our system correct.